Shrimp Tacos Recipe

 Start by blotting shrimp with paper towels to remove any excess moisture.
 Sprinkle with cumin, chili powder, salt and pepper and toss to coat.

-In a large skillet, heat a tablespoon of olive oil over medium high heat.
-Cook half of the shrimp until opaque and bright pink, about 90 seconds per side.
-Remove from pan into a bowl and cover with foil to keep warm.
-Add the remaining oil to the pan and repeat the process with remaining pound of shrimp.
-Set aside.
+Heat a tablespoon of olive oil in a large skillet (I use this one because it heats evenly and gives the shrimp a nice sear) over medium-high heat.
+Cook half of the shrimp until opaque and bright pink, about 90 seconds per side, then transfer to a bowl and cover with foil to keep warm.
+Add the remaining oil to the same skillet and repeat with the rest of the shrimp, then set aside.

 In a large liquid measuring cup, whisk mayonnaise together with cumin, chili powder, lime juice, sugar, salt and pepper.